 Best of all might be trolley-trucks, which, unlike battery-powered trucks, can operate 24 hours a day without needing to have their batteries charged.
 (Batteries, especially the big ones that cargo trucks need, have many other economic and environmental costs to worry about too).
 Trolley-trucks would also benefit from avoiding daytime traffic, especially if they were sharing their wired routes with daytime trolleybuses, or if they were using small batteries to travel short distances off-wire.
 They would also benefit from the fact that electricity prices tend to be cheaper overnight than during the day.

 Perhaps most intriguing of all is the possibility of a trailer trolleybus-trolleytruck hybrid, where the trolley tractor unit pulls a passenger trailer during the day and a cargo trailer at night.
-Such a system could allow a city to buy fewer trolley tractor units, which tend to be more expensive than the trailers (especially if they have smart trolley-gripping technology) and then maximize their use by operating them close to 24 hours a day.
+Such a system could allow a city to buy fewer trolley tractor units, which tend to be more expensive than the trailers (especially if they have new, smart-pantograph wire-gripping technology) and then maximize their use by operating them close to 24 hours a day.
 It might also help to address the first-mile/last-mile issues associated with trolley vehicles; namely, the question of how to use them off-wire.
 The cargo trailers could be pulled by diesel or battery-powered tractor units in off-wire areas, then decoupled and attached to trolley tractor units for the the wired section of the route.

 This process might be useful for the passenger trailers too, if there are times when non-wired bus routes become in higher demand (a sporting event, for example), or if electricity is unavailable (if there is an extended blackout, for example), or if extreme weather puts the trolley wires out of service.